Maribel Domínguez

-Maribel Domínguez Castelán (born 18 November 1978) is a Mexican former footballer who played for the Chicago Red Stars during 2013 season of the National Women's Soccer League, and was captain and leading scorer of the Mexico women's national football team.
+Maribel Domínguez Castelán (born 18 November 1978) is a Mexican former footballer who was the captain of the Mexico women's national football team.
 She is known internationally as Marigol for her record of 46 goals scored in 49 matches for the Mexico women's national team.

 Domínguez has played professionally in the United States, Spain, and Mexico.
 In 2003, she was the first Mexico-born player to sign for a team in the Women's United Soccer Association (WUSA), the top division in the United States at the time.
 As a forward for the Atlanta Beat, she was a leading scorer in the league during its final year of operation.
 In 2004, she made international headlines when she signed for a men's team in Mexico but was denied by FIFA.
 From 2005 to 2013, she played professionally for several teams around the world including FC Barcelona, UE L'Estartit, San Diego Sunwaves, Chicago Red Stars, and UAEH Panteras.

 Domínguez has played the most games (116) in the history of the women's national team.
 She has also scored the most goals (82) out of any single Mexico national player, including among those in the men's squad.
 In 2004, she was ranked in FIFA's top 25 women players in the world.
 She is the only Mexico player to have appeared in and scored for the Mexico squad in Olympic Games, World Cup, CONCACAF Gold Cup and Pan American Games.